Skip to content

 Life Insurance vs Life Assurance Policy Costs

 Finally, the one factor that holds sway across any life insurance / life assurance decision (and indeed, across all types of insurance) is the important issue of cost.
 Ultimately, we should only get cover that we can afford.
-Life assurance or ‘Whole of Life’ cover is a little more expensive than ‘Term Cover’, for the simple reason that it lasts your lifetime.
-Given that medical experts are predicting many of us will definitely be around to collect the cheque from Áras an Úachtaráin when we hit 100, ‘Whole of Life’ cover has to be priced by the actuaries to reflect that.
+‘Whole of Life’ cover is generally more expensive than ‘Term Cover’, for the simple reason that it lasts your lifetime.

 What affects your Life Insurance Premium and Costs?